hijas0/AutoMultiFilter/README.md

 #### You can call this as an Auto Filter Bot if you like :D
-#### This is Version 2 of [Auto Filter Bot](https://github.com/shamilhabeebnelli/AutoMultiFilter)
-#### Bot simply search for the files from provided channel according to given query and gives link to those files as buttons!
+### Bot simply search for the files from provided channel according to given query and gives link to those files as buttons!

 ## How to use the bot
 * Add bot to your group with admin rights.